Where Real Estate Bios Go Wrong

 However, storytelling will engage them.
 They will be motivated to contact you if they feel they already know you.
 They should feel like they are in the middle of a conversation with a real person about their needs.

 That’s why your real estate bio should be a highly-personal, mission-based story that radiates positivity and brings you to life in the reader’s imagination.

 That kind of agent bio is golden.
 It will generate leads and make you more money.
 Anything short of that is probably just going to look like BLAH BLAH BLAH written in paragraphs.
 Your readers will gloss over it, and you won’t stand out from the competition.

 Essential Tips for Writing Real Estate Bios

-1. Tell a Misson-Based Story
+1. A Biography is a Misson-Based Story?